-3.4 Game developers in the Czech Republic
+Game developers in the Czech Republic

-There are approximately 100 companies in the Czech Republic that work in or are associated with game development, including developers, publishers, distributors and outsourcing firms.
+There are approximately 150 companies in the Czech Republic that work in or are associated with game development, including developers, publishers, distributors and outsourcing firms.
 The exact number of game companies is difficult to identify for several reasons.
 Start-up development teams typically do not establish their own companies; rather, they tend to work in collaborative groups as self-employed developers.
 Additionally, until they launch their game on the market, which may take several years in regard to the long development process, these developers concurrently work on other jobs and do not list video game production as their main activity for statistical purposes.
-With the help of the Czech Game Developers Association we identified 76 entities, which meet the definition of active companies whose main activity is game development.
+Czech Game Developers Association currently identifies 110 entities, which meet the definition of active companies whose main activity is game development.

-The number of people working in game development in the Czech Republic in 2018 was almost 1,500 individuals (1,488), most of whom are male (83%).
+The number of people working in game development in the Czech Republic in 2019 was 1,750 individuals, most of whom are male (87%).
 Demand for skilled workers outweighs the labour market supply and the lack of high-quality labour is currently the largest challenge faced by this growing sector.
 Over 60% of Czech game development companies face a labour shortage and are looking for at least one new employee.
-The most sought-after professions include:

-- Animators 25 %,

-- Programmers 24 %,

-- Artists 19 %,

-- Level designer 5 %,

-- Quality assurance 5 %,

-- Game designers 3 %

-- Other (musicians, sound designers, producers, PR/marketing, technical support, etc.) 16 %
+The most sought-after professions include Programmers - 28%, Artists - 27%, Level designer - 14%, Game designers - 7% Quality assurance - 7%, Animators - 5% and other professions (musicians, sound designers, producers, PR/marketing, technical support, etc.) - 12%.

-In absolute numbers, game companies currently lack 184 employees (12% of all employees) - a summary of open positions in Czech game development companies.
-According to estimates by the Czech Game Developers Association, however, the existing educational system only generates a few dozen graduates with the skill set required by the game industry each year.
+In absolute numbers, game companies currently lack 150 employees and they are planning to open additional 300 new jobs during 2020.
+According to our estimates however, the existing educational system only generates a few dozen graduates with the skill set required by the game industry each year.

 Game companies attempt to resolve the labour shortage by employing foreigners.
-Up to 45% of Czech development firms employ at least one foreigner and the total number of foreign employees in Czech game companies equals 18%.
-In companies that employ foreigners, the average share of foreign employees in the total employee count is 32%.
+More than half of Czech development firms employ at least one foreigner and the total number of foreign employees in Czech game companies equals 29%.
 The largest group (over 20%) of foreign employees are Slovaks.
-Other groups (up to 5%) are from Russia, Great Britain, the USA, Poland and the Netherlands.
+Other groups (up to 5%) are from Russia, Great Britain, the USA, Ukraine, Poland and the Netherlands.

 The low share of foreigners from outside the EU is due to the complicated employment procedures for workers from non-EU countries.
 The administrative burden associated with "importing" workers from non-EU states and the length of the process discourage companies from considering non-EU candidates in the early stages of the selection process, which reduces the number of suitable candidates for some key positions to almost zero.